msse-chem-280-2024/msse-chem-280-2024.github.io/setup.md

 If you are on MacOS or Linux and you already have Anaconda (or miniconda) installed, skip to the compilers portion of these set-up instructions.
 If you do not have Anaconda or miniconda installed please see the appropriate section below.

-First see the appropriate section in the section [Operating System Specific Instructions](operating-system-specific), then everyone should do the portion in [Installation Instructions for Everyone](installation-instructions-for-everyone).

 ```{admonition} Anaconda vs miniconda
 :class: note